-C.8.1 The bases of stress and scenario analysis
+C.8.1 Overview of stress and scenario analysis

 Stress and scenario analysis is conducted at least annually to assess Unum EEA's ability to meet capital and liquidity requirements in stressed conditions, and is used as a key component of effective risk management.
+Stress and scenario analysis includes sensitivity analysis, stress testing, scenario analysis and reverse stress tests.
 The stress and scenario analysis focuses on the key risks within Unum Limited and helps the business to develop appropriate risk mitigation actions and continuously monitor and manage these risks.

-Stress testing illustrates the balance sheet impact of stressing individual assumptions for Unum Limited.
-It is used to assess the materiality of key assumptions as well as to annually validate understanding of Unum EEA's risk profile.
-A 1 in 20 year (95th percentile) stress level has been chosen as it is considered to be consistent with an 'extreme but plausible' event.
+Stress testing and sensitivity analysis both illustrate the balance sheet impact of stressing individual assumptions for Unum Limited.
+They are used to assess the materiality of key assumptions as well as to annually validate understanding of Unum EEA's risk profile.
+Sensitivity analysis is conducted assuming a range of sensitivities e.g. +10% change in assumption, Stress testing looks at a 1 in 20 year (95th percentile) stress level as it is considered to be consistent with an 'extreme but plausible' event.